 The Horizon 7.4 AT has two screens to track time, calories, distance, and more.

-Compared to other alternatives, this treadmill’s top LCD screen is 8.25″ only.
+This treadmill’s top LCD screen is only 8.25″ compared to other alternatives.
 The full screen gives information similar to the digital bottom boxes.
-If you use a tablet on the higher shelf, it blocks the LCD screen, so you can only view your metrics through the bottom boxes.
-No need for two display panels, but it works.
+A tablet on a higher shelf blocks the LCD screen, so you can only view your metrics through the bottom boxes.
+Two display panels are unnecessary, but it works.

 This combination of features makes the Horizon 7.4 AT an excellent treadmill for rigorous training or leisurely strolling.
 You may use your favorite app with the 7.4 AT to train in any way.